vladimirrotariu/surrealml-vs-onnx-vs-pytorch/README.md

 SurrealML simplifies storing, loading, and executing trained ML models, working alongside existing frameworks like PyTorch, TensorFlow, scikit-learn, and linfa, while supporting execution in both Python and Rust.

-In this repo, you can find the source code behind the following comparison, which shows execution times for `SurrealML`, as contrasted with `PyTorch` and `ONNX`.
+In this repo, you can find [the Jupyter notebook](https://github.com/vladimirrotariu/surrealml-vs-onnx-vs-pytorch/blob/main/surrealml_vs_onnx_vs_pytorch/comparing_surreal_ml_onnx_pytorch.ipynb) behind the following comparison, which shows execution times for `SurrealML`, as contrasted with `PyTorch` and `ONNX`.
 ![alt text](surrealml_vs_onnx_vs_pytorch/plots/execution_time_vs_test_size.png)

 To start, clone this repository, and then execute: